Loading...

 Step 4: Click Save.

-The tactic is now available from the Tactics tab and can be viewed, edited, or deleted from this location.
+The tactic is now available from the Tactics tab, which can be viewed, edited, or deleted.